10 Snake Species Native To Zimbabwe

 Source: public domain

 They concluded: “if cape centipede eaters do eat non-centipede prey, they do so very infrequently“.
-Most belonged to the family Scolopendromorpha, the most aggressive and venomous centipedes of all.
+Most prey items belonged to the order Scolopendromorpha, the most aggressive and venomous centipedes of all.

 6 Spotted bush snake